 Welcome to the debut of How To Go Global, our series that shares Easyship eCommerce success stories!
 We are excited to feature Decent Espresso, a company that makes amazing espresso machines for the highly discerning home espresso drinker.
 Read on to find out how they solved their global fulfillment issues using Easyship.

 John Buckman is a seasoned entrepreneur.
 At age 12, he ran a side hustle selling candy to kids at his exclusive private school.
-He learned how to code as an adult and launched several successful eCommerce businesses selling intangible goods — an audio engineering company, an online book exchange and an indie music site with thousands of subscribers.
+He learned how to code as an adult and launched several successful eCommerce businesses selling intangible goods — an audio engineering company, an online book exchange, and an indie music site with thousands of subscribers.
 But Decent Espresso is the first business since his grade school days to sell a physical product that customers buy and use offline.
-As John has found, this comes with a unique set of challenges, from research and development to finding the right shipping solutions for customers around the world.
+As John has found, this comes with a unique set of challenges, from research and development to find the right shipping solutions for customers around the world.

 Decent Espresso started with a simple idea: to create an espresso machine you could use at home that would make a decent cup of coffee every time.
 That snowballed into a quest to design the most advanced home espresso machine and a range of state-of-the-art accessories with minutely crafted details.